VB Decompiler News

 - BugFix: Refresh strings list in internal .net structures after

-editing string in a String References dialog form (.NET)
+editing string in the String References dialog form (.NET)

 - BugFix: Save file after editing in a HEX Editor